WinterSnowfall/dxvk-build-tools/README.md

 ﻿# dxvk-build-tools

-A collection of scripts and tools for constructing a docker image to build dxvk/d8vk/dxvk-tests/vkd3d-proton.
+A collection of scripts and tools for constructing docker images to build dxvk/d8vk/dxvk-tests/vkd3d-proton.
 Are you on Debian & derivatives or some other obscure distro and are tired of shuffling MinGW versions?
 Forget about your worries and build your dxvk/d8vk/dxvk-tests using Arch based docker containers (much like the dxvk GitHub CI is doing).

 ## What do I need?